|

 File the ends

-File any sharp edge or rough edges and cut ends with either a metal file or coarse grit sandpaper.
+File any sharp edges or rough edges and cut ends with either a metal file or coarse-grit sandpaper.
 You want to get a super-smooth finish.

 Bend & Size

-I recommend wrapping some sort of cloth around the bit and the mallet to protect the metal from scratches.
+I recommend wrapping some sort of cloth around the mallet and socket to protect the metal from scratches.
 (I took the cloth off the bit for photo purposes)

-Put the spoon and the drill bit into the vice.
-Using the rubber mallet slowly bend it around the bit.
-Keep repeating this process of pounding and shaping the spoon around the bit.
+Put the spoon and the drill socket into the vice.
+Using the rubber mallet, slowly bend it around the bit.
+Keep repeating this process of pounding and shaping the spoon around the socket.

 Almost There!